Carusel02/Generic-structures/README.md

 ## Observation:
 - I stored all the content of the head with `memcpy`.
 It contains 8 bytes, 1 byte for char type and the next 3 also for him (padding) and 4 bytes for len.
-- I also used the necessary casts to be able to read and writes data into the generic vector.
+- I also used the necessary casts to be able to read and writes data into the `generic vector`.

 ## Functions:
 1. `main`: besides the main things declared in main, I have used a while (with the purpose of an infinite loop) until we read from